 Discovering your child’s potential

-THE MINDPRINT DIAGNOSTIC
+THE MINDPRINT EVALUATION

 We begin with building a cognitive profile of your child’s skill set, then generate a 12-page document with teaching methodology.
 We also include a 30-minute consultation about building the road for your child’s academic success.